CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 ***

-### Find the nth occurrence that starts with and ends with a Text To Find in Text (Null contains)
+### Find the specified Occurrence that starts with and ends with a Text To Find in Text (Null contains)

 This example will find the first occurrence of text that start with `"The"`, contains `null` and ends with `"jumps"` from `"The quick brown fox jumps over the lazy dog."`.
 To clarify, this [Text To Find][TextToFind Property] input is searching for matches of `"Thejumps"` exactly in [Text][Text Property].